chetan2991/AndroidProficiencyTestApp/README.md

 module which is providing common testing utilities.

 #home
- module which is providing main functionality of appliction.
+ module which is providing home-list  of app.

 #app
  this is main project module in which we can add other modules.